Kuuuube/Misc_Scripts/scripts_and_programs/terminal_and_shell_config/README.md

     Windows: `%localappdata%\Programs\oh-my-posh\themes`

+    Linux: Themes directory varies on Linux, I use the alacritty config directory instead `$HOME/.config/alacritty/`.

+    - If you installed through Homebrew: `$(brew --prefix oh-my-posh)`.

+    - Make sure to edit the the bashrc command theme directory if you do not use the alacritty directory.

+## Bash (linux only)

+- Run `nano ~/.bashrc`.

+- Add the following line to the end of the file: `eval "$(oh-my-posh init bash --config ~/.config/alacritty/agnoster.minimal_tokyonight_storm.omp.json)"`.

+- Save and exit nano.

+- Run `exec bash`.

 ## Clink (windows only)

 - Download clink from here [https://github.com/chrisant996/clink](https://github.com/chrisant996/clink).
 You may find an older, incompatible version of clink if you search for it yourself.